 The preparation of the straw is specific to the different techniques and adapted to the type of straw being used.
 According to the technique used a suitable type, size (by length and diameter) and quality of straw has to be selected.
 Straw has to be damped before use.
 Straw may be bleached or dyed using a number of methods.

 - plaiting by hand, with whole or split straws

 - a range of interlacing techniques using tools or purely by hand some based on knotting, some on passementerie

 - splitting straws to produce flat sheets, or to cover sheets which are then cut up to create marquetry/parquetry or figurative designs.

 - straw threads

-Swiss straw work techniques are incorporated into the repertoire of makers but as the name implies the techniques are not traditionally found in the UK.
+Swiss straw work techniques are incorporated into the repertoire of makers but as the name implies the techniques were not traditionally found in the UK

 Historically straw work covers a range of skills which draws from a wide range of local forms.